-According to Wikipedia, it defines immersive experience as similar to interactive experience, and they are sometimes called “interactive web experiences”.
-Immersive digital experiences enable you as a viewer to explore spaces through a series of the interconnected environment into which a person can manipulate traditional 2D videos and animation content alongside interactive hot spots and overlays.
+According to Wikipedia, it defines immersive experience as similar to interactive experience or immersion experience, and they are sometimes called “interactive web experiences”.
+Immersive digital experiences enable you as a viewer to explore spaces through a series of immersive attractions in your environment into which a person can manipulate traditional 2D videos and animation content alongside interactive hot spots and overlays.
 One can call it an unforgettable digital experience.

 Several terms or languages come with the word immersion; these words are often used interchangeably among other terms.
 Some of the most common words are Virtual Reality (VR), Augmented Reality (AR) and Mixed Reality (MR), among other things.

 Virtual Reality is a great immersive experience example.
 In case you are wondering what is immersive in virtual reality?
 Well, the answer is simple.
 Virtual reality is a technology that completely immerses the user inside the digitally generated world, thereby giving an impression to the user that they might have moved into the artificial world.
 Head-Mounted Displays (HMD) or multiple projections enable the goal of synthetic or virtual reality to be achieved.
 The HMD allows VR to be easily projected to the user’s eyes to focus on it without distractions.
 This immersive digital experience has so far been proven to be one of the most realistic answers to the question, “what is immersive experience?”
 Virtual reality is the most common type of immersive technology, allowing users to become entirely engaged in a wholly digital environment that mimics another reality.
 To have a fully interactive immersive experience with the ability to employ movements/reflects, users must use a headset, hand controls, and headphones.